MastersoftGroup/woocommerce-mastersoft-address/README.md

 Log in to your WordPress Admin > go to `Plugin` > click `Deactivate` and `Delete`.

 This will uninstall and delete all the configuration settings in your database.

+If during deleting process, there is an error message `Could not fully remove the plugin ....`, please make sure the file ownership is set to `www-data`: in your WordPress plugins directory, ```chown -R www-data:www-data woocommerce-mastersoft-address```.

 ## Configuration